 Army physical standards are a straightforward process, from the initial charts to the secondary tape test, and they align with the official army height and weight standards.
 You now have a clear map to see where you stand and what it takes to meet this foundational requirement for service.

 While this guide provides the framework, the most important action you can take is to get personalized advice.
 An Army recruiter can answer your specific questions, provide tailored guidance, and help you navigate the path forward.
-They are the best resource to help you turn your interest into action.
+The fitness principles behind these standards are rooted in tactical conditioning, the training framework that prepares soldiers for the sustained physical demands of service.

 ***This content is provided for general informational purposes only.
 Combat Fitness is not affiliated with the U.S. Department of Defense, and official standards may change at any time.
 Always consult official military publications for the most up-to-date requirements.***